cms-analysis/HiggsAnalysis-CombinedLimit/docs/abcd_rooparametrichist_tutorial/rooparametrichist_exercise.md

 ## Run Fit
 <a id="fit"></a>

-From the combined datacard for all the regions, one can run the usual fit diagnostics as follows:
+From the combined datacard for all the regions, one can run the usual fit diagnostics as follows,

 ```
 combine -M FitDiagnostics combined_mPhi_1500_2018.txt -m 1500 --saveShapes --saveWithUncertainties --saveNormalizations